sst/sst/www/docs/advanced/console-updates.md

 **Released Dec 8, 2023**

-You can now remove connected AWS accounts from your workspace and remove your workspaces as well.
+You can now remove connected AWS accounts from your workspace.
+And you can also remove a workspace by heading over to the workspace settings.

 ---